RazanAlzahrani1/EC_EDA/README.md

 Purchase Address –is shipping address.

 ### Tools:
-1. Numpy and Pandas
+•	NumPy and Pandas for data manipulation
-2. Matplotlib
+•	Matplotlib for visualize the data
-3. datetime
+•	Datetime for working with dates